Football clubs with most trophies in the world

 Zamalek (Egypt - 78 trophies)

 The first team to win Sultan Hussein Cup in 1921, Egypt Cup in 1922, and Cairo League in 1922-23 season, Zamalek is a professional Egyptian football club that has never relegated from Egyptian Premier League.
 In terms of continental trophies, Zamalek have won 5 CAF Champions League titles, 1 CAF Confederation Cup, 4 CAF Super Cups, and 1 African Cup Winners' Cup.

 Considered as one of the most successful clubs also in Africa, Zamalek is the first Egyptian team to win the Afro Asian Cup (in 1987).
 They are also the first Egyptian team to ever qualify for the FIFA Club World Cup (in 2000).

-Milan are the second most successful football club in Italy jointly with Inter with 18 Serie A titles, however, they are at the bottom of the Football clubs with most trophies in the world list.
+They are the second most successful football club in Italy jointly with Inter with 19 Serie A titles, however, they are at the bottom of the list of Football clubs with most trophies in the world.

 Milan have won 3 Intercontinental Cups, 1 FIFA Club World Cup, 7 Champions League titles which is a record in Italy, 5 UEFA Super Cups (a joint record) and 2 Cup Winners' Cups.
 Quite impressive for a Serie A club!

 Great players such as Paulo Maldini, Franco Baresi, Kaka, Andrea Pirlo, Roberto Donadoni, Marco Van Basten, Ruud Gullit and Roberto Baggio have played some time during their careers in the Italian club.